leanprover/fp-lean/functional-programming-lean/src/monad-transformers/transformers.md

 {{#example_decl Examples/MonadTransformers/Defs.lean OptionTdef}}
 ```

-An example of `OptionT` in action, consider a program that asks the user questions.
+As an example of `OptionT` in action, consider a program that asks the user questions.
 The function `getSomeInput` asks for a line of input and removes whitespace from both ends.
 If the resulting trimmed input is non-empty, then it is returned, but the function fails if there are no non-whitespace characters:
 ```lean